fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 11.8.0 =
+* [Added] Adds a filter so the "no photo photo", the photo shown when a vehicle has no photos can now be filtered by changing its URL with the `invp_no_photo_url` filter.
+* [Changed] Changes the tested up to version number to 5.5.0.

 = 11.7.4 =
 * [Fixed] Changes to a post's taxonomy terms that overlap post meta fields will now update the meta fields.
 Said another way: if a relationship is created between the year taxonomy term 2020 and a vehicle, that vehicle's model_year meta key is now updated to '2020' by this core plugin.